NoahElzein/postgres-operator/README.md

 Follow the steps outlined in the Github repo.
 No major changes are required.

-Perform the same experiment on the Custom Controller.
+Perform the same experiment on the Sample Postgres Controller.

 ## Observations